vestalux/sljekyll/blog/_posts/2016-12-02-christmas-ideas-roundup.md

 author: leon-paternoster
 category: blog
 excerpt: "What better gift than a book, album or film for Christmas?
 Whoever the gift is for, we've got loads of ideas for you."
-featured-image: /images/featured/featured-xmas-blog.jpg
-featured-alt: Books and magazines for Christmas
-breadcrumb: blog
-featured: true
-featured-excerpt: "What better gift than a book, album or film for Christmas?
-Whoever the gift is for, we've got loads of ideas for you, as well as lots of free digital magazines full of craft, present and cooking ideas."
-featured-link-text: See our Christmas ideas
 ---

 Every month we publish [round ups of the latest books, films and music](/new-suggestions/) available from our libraries.
 They're a popular part of our website.